-Consistent, intelligent programming should be in place to ensure you both perform to your optimal ability on the ice, while at the same time don’t lose what you gained during the offseason.
+Consistent, intelligent programming should be in place to ensure you perform to your optimal ability on the ice, while at the same time don’t lose what you gained during the off-season.

-I mean really, that’s what the offseason is all about.
-Getting stronger, getting faster and getting better.
-Losing this all half way through the season due to poor programming seems like a real defeating strategy especially when you consider playoffs come at the end of the season, this is when you should be at your physical peak.
+I mean really, that’s what the off-season is all about.
+Getting stronger, getting faster, and getting better.
+Losing this all half way through the season due to poor programming seems like a real defeating strategy, especially when you consider that playoffs come at the end of the season, this is when you should be at your physical peak (and not at your worst!).

-Without further ado, let’s dive in to the top 3 training mistakes I see in in-season hockey strength and conditioning.
+Without further ado, let’s dive in to the top 3 training mistakes I see among athletes and coaches in their in-season hockey strength and conditioning.

 Mistake #1: Poor Fatigue Management